Dhruvish-Patel/My-portfolio/README.md

 # My-portfolio
-A small portfolio about me with a basic information about myself
+A small responsive portfolio having basic information about me.